 Article IV amended on 4/23/2016

-The principal office of the Corporation shall be located in the City of Tucson and the State of Arizona.
-The Corporation may also maintain offices at such other places as the Board of Directors may, from time to time, determine.
+The principal office of the Corporation shall be located in the City of Tucson and State of Arizona.
+The Corporation may all maintain offices at such other places as the Board of Directors may, from time to time, determine.

-International Friends subscribes and adheres to the national guidelines promulgated by NAFSA: Association of International Educators on the rights of international students, as follows:
+International Friends subscribes and adheres to the national guidelines promulgated by NAFSA: Association of International Educators on the ethics of working with international students, as follows:

 The corporation shall have no members.

 (Section 1 of Article IV amended at 4/23/2016 meeting)

 The number of directors of the corporation shall be twelve (12).
 The number may be increased or decreased by the amendment of these bylaws by the Board but in no case shall be less than nine (9) directors.
 Three (3) directors shall be International Students participating in the corporation’s activities.
 To be eligible for election, a potential director must be a current Friend, agree to become a Friend during his/her first term on the Board, or have skills required by the Board such that this requirement is waived by the Board.
 A representative of the office of International Student Services, University of Arizona, shall be appointed by the Executive Director, International Affairs and serve as an ex-officio member of the Board.

 Directors may serve three (3)-year terms of office.
 No director may serve more than three (3) consecutive terms for a total of nine (9) years.
 The directors shall be elected by a majority of the votes of the current Board at the annual meeting or as may be required throughout the year.
 Each director shall hold office until the annual meeting held at the end of their term of office or until his/her prior death, resignation or removal.